Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 • Easy-to-clean, white acrylic finish over a reinforced fiberglass shell and a stainless steel frame

-• Separate foot-massage system can be operated without completely filling tub
+• Foot-massage system can be operated without completely filling the tub

-• 1500W in-line water heater to maintain a comfortable bathing temperature
+• 1000W in-line water heater to maintain a comfortable temperature

-• Limited lifetime warranty on door seal, frame and shell
+• Limited lifetime warranty on door, frame, shell and 5-year warranty on parts

 The Takeaway

 Consumers looking for a safe, comfortable full-featured walk-in tub that can be easily retrofitted into an existing bathtub space should take a look at this premium unit from Ella’s Bubbles.
 It’s designed to deliver a truly spa-like experience, with three separate water massage systems that can be adjusted, and a stunning LED chromotherapy lighting system.
-The tub includes Ella’s rapid-drain technology that completely clears the tub of water within 80 seconds, while the dual grab bars and non-slip flooring helps to make this walk-in tub safe for users of all ages and abilities.
+The tub includes Ella’s rapid-drain technology that completely clears the tub of water in as little as 80 seconds, while the dual grab bars and non-slip flooring help to make this walk-in tub safe for users of all ages and abilities.

 What Customers Like

-Ella’s Bubbles is an industry leading manufacturer of walk-in tubs that consistently ranks high for quality and user satisfaction.
-Reviewers commented on how relaxing the adjustable three-speed water massage is and the overall aesthetic appeal of this tub, which has a high-end appearance.
+Ella’s Bubbles is an industry-leading manufacturer of walk-in tubs that consistently ranks high for quality and user satisfaction.
+Reviewers commented on this tub’s relaxing, adjustable water massage, the tub’s durable and high-quality design, and the overall aesthetic appeal of this tub, which has a high-end appearance.
 They especially liked the distinctive clear door and the fact that this tub fits into a standard-size bathtub space.

 What Customers Don’t Like

-Some customers commented that they had to pay more for installation than they expected due to the fact that two 120V hard-wired connections with dedicated GFCI breakers are required, which involved hiring an electrician.
-One reviewer mentioned that “the only thing we don’t like too well is that the air massage is quite strong and causes a tremendous amount of bubbling in the water … but otherwise the tub is great.”
+Some customers commented that they had to pay more for installation than they expected due to the fact that two 110/120V hard-wired connections with dedicated GFCI breakers are required, which involved hiring an electrician.
+A few reviewers also mentioned that the tub wasn’t as warm as they would like.
+To combat this issue, one customer had dual tanks installed, which was a large additional expense.

 Kohler Walk-In Bath